chrismlusk/accuraty-templates/Portals/_default/Skins/CLIENT_CODE/src/scss/README.md

 ### Modifying Bootstrap

 Since our projects are built on Bootstrap, modifying these styles is something you will do on every project.
-In the past, this has been handled with overrides in our main stylesheet.
+One approach is to accept the Bootstrap code as is and then add overrides in our own stylesheets.

 For example, if the design calls for all buttons to have no rounded corners, you could override Bootstrap's `.btn` class in the `_buttons.scss` file inside the `_components/` folder like so: